texxasrulez/additional_imap/README.md

 **Check Email from an external IMAP account from within Roundcube**

-Gmail Yahoo and Hotmail are pre-configured.
+Gmail & Yahoo are pre-configured.
 You can add more within the config.inc.php file.

 upload files to `/path_to_roundcube/plugins/additional_imap`